 Whether or not you work in the areas these books address, reading them gives historical and societal context to the work we do—the communities we work with and the structures we try to improve.

-I’ve chosen three DEI titles I’d like to highlight:
+I’ve chosen three DEI titles from our eBooks collection I’d like to highlight:

 #1: The New Jim Crow, by Michelle Alexander

 Originally published 10 years ago, this book sadly remains relevant today.
 Alexander’s central thesis asserts that mass incarceration is the United States’ newest system of racial control.

 Backed by copious statistics and studies, each chapter methodically lays bare the overwhelming biases inherent in each step of People of Color’s ensnarement in the criminal justice system.
 Alexander focuses on the abuses taking place specifically against Black men in the name of this country’s never-ending War on Drugs.
 According to Alexander, this war “has effectively shredded portions of the U.S. Constitution—eliminating Fourth Amendment protections once deemed inviolate, and it has militarized policing practices in inner cities across America” (p.
 220).
 This has led to “police regularly stop[ping] and search[ing] people for no reason whatsoever,” with “penalties for many crimes [being] so severe that innocent people plead guilty, accepting plea bargains to avoid harsh mandatory sentences” (p.
 58).
 Even if Black men avoid prison time, they continue to be controlled by probation and parole.
 Labeled as felons, these nonviolent drug offenders become ineligible for public assistance, public housing, or student loans.
 In many cases, their voting rights are stripped, and finding employment becomes extremely difficult.
 Alexander argues that mass incarceration has created a racial undercaste of Black men with no way to escape from this system of control.